amitmse/in_Python_/Random_Forest/README.md

 ### Bagging (Bootstrap aggregating): Decrease Variance
 	Fit a weak learner (several independent models) on each of bootstarp samples and finally aggregate the outputs (average model predictions) in order to obtain a model with a lower variance.
 It builds model parallelly.

+ 	Bootstrap samples: Draw repeated samples from the population, a large number of times.
+	Samples are approximatively independent and identically distributed (i.i.d.).

  	Bagging ensembles methods applied on Random Forest.

 ### Boosting: Decrease Bias